Should Pakistan apologize to Bangladesh for the 1971 war? | DW | 30.03.2021

 Pakistani Prime Minister Imran Khan has invited Bangladeshi Prime Minister Sheikh Hasina to visit Islamabad

-Around 3 million people lost their lives during Bangladesh's fight for independence.

-But this month, Pakistanis and Bangladeshis witnessed an unprecedented move between the leadership of the two countries.
+But this month, Pakistanis and Bangladeshis witnessed an unprecedented move between the leaders of the two countries.

-Pakistani Prime Minister Imran Khan on Friday congratulated Bangladeshi Prime Minister Sheikh Hasina on her country's 50th Independence anniversary, and invited her for a visit to Pakistan.
+Last Friday, Pakistani Prime Minister Imran Khan congratulated Bangladeshi Prime Minister Sheikh Hasina on her country's 50th anniversary of independence, inviting her to Pakistan for a visit.

-The letter has been hailed as an attempt to bring Islamabad and Dhaka closer together.

-The legacy of Bangladesh's independence war has tainted relations between the two Muslim-majority South Asian countries.
+The legacy of Bangladesh's independence war has tainted relations between the two Muslim-majority South Asian countries for years.

-Political science professor Ali Riaz of Illinois State University thinks that Khan congratulating Bangladesh on its golden jubilee of independence, however, indicates a willingness to restrengthen ties.
+Political science professor Ali Riaz of Illinois State University thinks Khan's decision to congratulate Bangladesh on its golden jubilee of independence, however, indicates a willingness to restrengthen ties.

 "In recent months, overtures from both countries indicate that they are trying to set aside their differences of the past decade.
 A telephone call from the Pakistani prime minister to his Bangladeshi counterpart last summer, for example, indicated that Pakistan is interested in turning the page," Riaz told DW.